zelalemgta/keycloak-connect/README.md

 # Keycloak Node.js Adapter

 > **Warning**
-> This package forked from a deprecated keycloak-nodejs-connect package and will not receive continnous support in the future.
+> This package is forked from a deprecated keycloak-nodejs-connect package and will not receive continuous support in the future.

 Keycloak is an Open Source Identity and Access Management solution for modern Applications and Services.